thomashmolina/Lab6/README.md

 You will find that you need to install several packages:
 <pre>

 npm install
+npm install mongoose
 npm install express-session
 npm install connect-mongo
 npm install ejs
 </pre>
 Passoff:

 You should test your server to make sure it works correctly.
 You should have utilized google classroom to get started.
-Your submission to learningsuite should contain:
+Your submission to canvas should contain:

 	- The URL of the working application on your EC2 node (or other host).